Gundolf Renze - stock.adobe.com

 The company had to start from scratch.
 “We put in place a new platform because the technology had not been used at GSK before,” said Ramsey.

-GSK then integrated a number of other technologies to bring the data into the platform and rationalise it.
+It then integrated a number of other technologies to bring the data into the platform and rationalise it.

 To this end, GSK has built an ecosystem of about a dozen smaller software suppliers to support the platform.
 This includes California-based startup Waterline Data, for example, which provides metadata repository technology.
-This ensures that once the data is in the platform, we can search it and see where information exists and who has used it in the past.
+This ensures that once the data is in the platform, GSK can search it and see where information exists and who has used it in the past.